Arequipa Peru Travel Guide

 Several companies in Arequipa offer cooking classes focused on Peruvian and Arequipeña cuisine.

-Tours guide participants through local markets and traditional picanterías, offering tastings plus insights into the culture.
+Tours guide participants through local markets and traditional picanterías, offering tastings and cultural insights.

-Some excursions include visits to local farms outside the city.
+Some tours include excursions to local farms outside the city.

 Arequipa hosts various gastronomic fairs throughout the year, especially during the anniversary month of August.

-These happenings showcase local produce, traditional dishes, and new culinary trends.
+These happenings display local produce, traditional dishes, and new culinary trends.

 The fairs provide a lively atmosphere for food lovers, demonstrating the breadth of Arequipa's cuisine.